zeek/zeek-docs/doc/scripts/base/frameworks/broker/store.zeek.rst

    Lookup an element in a vector at a particular position.

-   :v: the vector to query.
+   :param v: the vector to query.

-   :idx: the index to lookup.
+   :param idx: the index to lookup.

    :returns: the value at the index.
 If the index was larger than any